A Word of Warning to Young and Sensitive Readers:

 “Or maybe something will find us,” said Nib with unsettling cheerfulness.
 “You never know.”

 “Something?
 Like my parents?”

 “Maybe your parents.
 Or maybe a bear.
 A lot of things are hungry in the morning and looking for breakfast, just as we are.”

 Horus walked faster.

-After they had been trudging along for a while with Horus apparently leading the way, Nib said, “You seem quite sure of which road to take.
-Where do you live?”
+After they’d been trudging along for a while, with Horus apparently leading the way, Nib said, “You seem quite sure of which road to take.
+Exactly where do you live?”